 Fanny Lora

-Fanny Lora is an award-winning artist, classical singer, Alexander Technique teacher, and composer known for bringing emotional depth and cultural authenticity to Spanish and Latin American repertoire.
-Her concert tour, Through My Eyes: Sounds of the Americas, with pianist Alexandra Lutkevich, was met with critical acclaim and supported by multiple grants, including a Diversity, Equity & Inclusion award from Berklee College of Music for their March 2025 performance.
+Her recent concert tour, Through My Eyes: Sounds of the Americas, with pianist Alexandra Lutkevich, was supported by multiple grants, including a Diversity, Equity & Inclusion award from Berklee College of Music for their March 2025 performance.

-She holds degrees in Vocal Performance and Music Education from Ithaca College and is a graduate of The Boston Conservatory at Berklee’s Alexander Technique Training Program.
-In addition to her performing and teaching career, Fanny maintains a private studio where she offers voice and Alexander Technique lessons.
+Fanny holds degrees in Vocal Performance and Music Education from Ithaca College and is a graduate of The Boston Conservatory at Berklee’s Alexander Technique Training Program.
+She maintains a private studio offering voice and Alexander Technique instruction.

 Fanny Lora is a NEST 1 & 2 Program Eligible artist.
-Fee support for Fanny Lora performances / workshops may be available to nonprofit organizations through the New England States Touring (NEST) program of the New England Foundation for the Arts.
+Fee support for performances and workshops may be available to nonprofit organizations through the New England States Touring (NEST) program of the New England Foundation for the Arts.
 Visit www.nefa.org for more information.

 Testimonials